MicrosoftDocs/learn/learn-pr/azure/design-a-hybrid-network-architecture/includes/5-choosing-hybrid-architecture.md

 Your organization's presence covers a wide geographical location.
 While your datacenter and HQ are all in the same building, many satellite branches also need a connection to the Azure network.

 You've established ExpressRoute as your preferred connection to Azure.
-Now you'll consider your second requirement: connecting regionalized satellite offices to the Azure network.
+Now you'll consider your second requirement: connecting regional satellite offices to the Azure network.

 Unlike your HQs, which have thousands of employees and an on-premises datacenter, the satellite offices have between 20 and 50 employees.
 There's no requirement for a fast, low latency connection.